 A year ago, life was very different for Regina Waye, a 19-year-old girl from Iogre in Nabdam, Northern Ghana.

 She had dropped out of school.
-With no literacy or numeracy skills, no vocation and with her visual impairment there will be limited opportunities available for her.
+With no literacy or numeracy skills, no vocation, and her visual impairment, there would be limited opportunities available for her.

 But now, things have changed.